kentz531/marc/Chapter-00/readme.rst

 *******
 - download the installer in `python.org`_ site
 - run the installer, and choice options that suits you
+- make sure you choose to add python to the system PATH

 Linux
 *****